clescot/kafka-connect-http/docs/connectors_settings.md

 - *`publish.mode`* parameter : `DLQ`
  use the errantReporter (used to publish to a Dead Letter Queue topic when messages raise an error usually).
-No low level configuration is required (like in `PRODUCER` mode), and no topology constraint is required (like in `IN_MEMORY_QUEUE` mode), but reuse an error topic.Note that if you activate error headers (), you will have an exception class set to `FakeErrantRecordReporterException`, and an exception message set to `dlq.mode`.
+No low level configuration is required (like in `PRODUCER` mode), and no topology constraint is required (like in `IN_MEMORY_QUEUE` mode), but reuse an error topic.Note that if you activate error headers (`errors.deadletterqueue.context.headers.enable = true`), you will have an exception class set to `FakeErrantRecordReporterException`, and an exception message set to `dlq.mode`.
 It can be useful to use a kakfa streams instance to consume this 'error' topic, and forward real errors to a final error topic, and real http responses to another one. real error messages and http responses .